 Venki Ramakrishnan has very generously agreed to hold a video discussion with us.

-Venki is Trinity Fellow in Natural Sciences (Biological) and in 2015 was elected President of the Royal Society (UK’s National Academy of Sciences).
+Venki is Trinity Fellow in Natural Sciences (Biological) and in 2015 was elected President of the Royal Society (UK’s National Academy of Sciences), and he is Deputy Director of the MRC Laboratory of Molecular Biology at Cambridge University.

 Venki has recently published “Gene Machine: The Race to Decipher the Secrets of the Ribosome” for a general audience: